 High potential employees are often committed to their work, but their engagement can’t be taken for granted and must be nurtured.
 A great way to engage high potentials and transform them into high performers is through mentoring and coaching.
 Senior leaders and high performers throughout the organization can play a valuable role in guiding high potentials and showing them how to maximize their value in a variety of situations.
 Through real-time coaching and long-term mentoring relationships, high potentials can “learn the ropes” from others in the organization who understand, demonstrate, and explain the defining features of high performance.

 High potentials are an essential requirement for a high-performing culture and organization.
 They ensure a healthy leadership pipeline and are critical for company growth and innovation.
-Once you engage in specific activities to identify, develop, and engage high potentials, high performance is a natural outcome.
+Once you engage in specific activities to identify, develop, and engage high potentials, as well as create a successful HiPo program, high performance is a natural outcome.